rebeccaestes/react-tutorial/tutorial.md

 Earlier, I said that React components can make use of properties.
 In ths app, our properties are stored as an object in the variable `favorites`, and linked them to the component we're creating in the line `var element = React.createElement(AFavoriteThing, favorites);
 `.
 So how do we get to them?

 React objects - remember, our component is technically an object - come with a handy property called, originally, `.props`.
-We can attach it to `this` (so that it knows which object's properties it's looking for - in future projects, you'll have different many components).
+We can attach it to `this` (so that it knows which object's properties it's looking for - in future projects, you could have many different components).
 From there, you know how to grab a particular value from an object - something like `this.props.books[0].title` is one way to do it.

 But how do you get an HTML element to return a value you've grabbed via Javascript? {Curly braces, that's how!}